TaraKhodaei/TopicContml/README.md

 >
 > ---
 > **$\color{orange}{\textsf{NOTE}}$** <br/>
->  NEXUS data files and blocks should have the following basic structure:
+>  NEXUS file and blocks should have the following basic structure:
 > ```
 > #nexus
 >